Tamil Nadu Council of Ministers: For other provisions as to Ministers

+The 91st Constitutional Amendment Act, 2003 inserted Article 164(1A), capping the total number of ministers, including the Chief Minister, at 15 per cent of the total membership of the Legislative Assembly, with a minimum of twelve ministers.
+For Tamil Nadu's 234-member Assembly, this places the maximum cabinet size at 35 ministers.

 Chief Minister

-Like any Indian state, Chief Minister of Tamil Nadu is the real head of the government and responsible for state administration.
+The Chief Minister of Tamil Nadu is the real head of the government and responsible for state administration.
 He is the leader of the parliamentary party in the legislature and heads the state cabinet.
+The current Chief Minister is C. Joseph Vijay, president of the Tamilaga Vettri Kazhagam, who was sworn in on 10 May 2026 as the 16th Chief Minister of Tamil Nadu.
+His election ended nearly six decades of alternating rule between the DMK and the AIADMK.

 Deputy Chief Minister

-Like any state, Deputy Chief Minister of Tamil Nadu is the deputy head of the government and senior minister of cabinet after the Chief Minister and mostly the position was vacant.
+The Deputy Chief Minister of Tamil Nadu is the deputy head of the government and senior minister of the cabinet after the Chief Minister.
+The current Vijay ministry has not designated a Deputy Chief Minister.

 State Cabinet

-As per Indian Constitution, all portfolios of state government is vested in Chief Minister, who distribute various portfolio to individual ministers whom he nominates to the State Governor.
-The state governor appoints individual ministers for various portfolios and departments as per advice of Chief Minister and together form the State Cabinet.
-As the original portfolios are vested with CM, who delegates to others upon his/her wish, actions of individual ministers are part of collective responsibility of the state cabinet and Chief Minister is responsible for actions of each minister.
-The state cabinet along with Chief Minister, prepares General policy and individual department policy, which will be guiding policy for day-to-day administration of each minister.
+As per the Indian Constitution, all portfolios of state government are vested in the Chief Minister, who distributes various portfolios to individual ministers whom he nominates to the State Governor.
+The state governor appoints individual ministers for various portfolios and departments as per the advice of the Chief Minister, and together they form the State Cabinet.
+Actions of individual ministers are part of the collective responsibility of the state cabinet, and the Chief Minister is responsible for the actions of each minister.
+The state cabinet along with the Chief Minister prepares general policy and individual department policy, which guides the day-to-day administration of each minister.